xStarbound/xStarbound/doc/lua/assets.md

 #### `Json` assets.frames(`AssetPath<>` path)

-Returns the frames specification this image asset file would use, or `nil` if there is no applicable frames file, the specified asset isn't an image, or the asset doesn't exist.
+Returns the frames specification this image asset would use, or `nil` if there is no applicable frames configuration, the specified asset isn't an image, or the asset doesn't exist.
 A returned frames specification has the following format:

 ```lua
 jobject{